orichcasperkevin/assistantAgent/README.md

 # assistantAgent
-an artificial agent built from scratch
+an artificial intelligence agent being built from scratch